-The Group has diverse capabilities with principal activities encompassing property development and investment, hotel and serviced suite operation, property and project management, investment in infrastructure and utility asset operation and aircraft leasing.
+The Group has diverse capabilities with activities encompassing property development and investment, hotel and serviced suite operation, property and project management, aircraft leasing, pub operation and investment in infrastructure and utility asset operation.

-Business Review - For the six months ended June 30, 2019
+Business Review - For the year ended December 31, 2019

 Hotel and Serviced Suite Operation